 BIBLIOGRAPHY For John Crook's publications, click on Bibliography

-STILL AVAILABLE!
-The Hospital of St Cross and Almshouse of Noble Poverty, Published April 2011.
+NEW EDITION!
+The Hospital of St Cross and Almshouse of Noble Poverty, first published April 2011, revised edition 2022.
 The history of this famous almshouse, with over 120 colour photographs by the author.
 Available direct from the Hospital.
-To purchase your copy, telephone 01962 878221
+To purchase your copy, telephone 01962 851375

 HOLY BONES!!
 John Crook's acclaimed book on English medieval shrines : the first definitive treatment of this fascinating subject for over a century.

-For further details, and to order your copy of this book (£39.95 in UK), click on English Medieval Shrines
+This book is now available in paperback, price £19.99.
+For further details, and to order your copy, click on English Medieval Shrines

 WILLIAM WALKER THE DIVER